NixOS/rfcs/rfcs/0000-nixos-containers.md

   * The main concern is increased maintenance workload.
 Also, with the rather prominent name `nixos-container` we shouldn't advertise the old, problematic implementation.
 * Do nothing.
-  * As shown above, this change leverages the full featureset of `systemd-nspawn` and also solves a few existing problems, that are non-trivial to solve when keeping the old implementation.
+  * As shown above, this change leverages the full feature set of `systemd-nspawn` and also solves a few existing problems, that are non-trivial to solve when keeping the old implementation.
   * Since it's planned to move to `networkd` in the longterm anyways, fundamental changes